A Bridge Home

 - IT WILL BE TEMPORARY – The program at the bus yard will be temporary and will last a maximum of three years.
 The site has already started the process of creating needed affordable housing at the location, and LA Metro began community outreach in July 2018 for development of the site.

-- IT WILL BE DESIGNED TO FIT IN VENICE – The facility will be designed to be an attractive addition to the community that feels like Venice.
+- IT IS BEING DESIGNED TO FIT IN VENICE – The facility will be designed to be an attractive addition to the community that feels like Venice.
 The City has engaged Venice architects, designers, artists and landscapers to develop the design and ensure the facility fits well in the neighborhood.

 - RESIDENTS WILL BE GOOD NEIGHBORS – Each temporary housing facility built as part of the Bridge Home initiative will be required to abide by rules that protect neighbors from any nuisance.
 There will be on-site management and on-site security, and opportunities for neighbors to discuss other operational rules before the facility is opened.

-- IT COMES WITH A COMMITMENT TO CLEAN UP NEARBY AREAS – The Bridge Home initiative dedicates money in the city budget to pay for additional sanitation resources to clean up the sites of former encampments, and once the inhabitants of an encampment have moved into the nearby new temporary shelter and the encampment has been cleaned up, the City will repurpose or redesign former encampment areas with art, landscaping, or programming to ensure the encampments do not return.
+- IT COMES WITH A COMMITMENT TO CLEAN UP NEARBY AREAS – The Bridge Home initiative dedicates money in the city budget to pay for additional sanitation resources to clean up the sites of former encampments.

 FREQUENTLY ASKED QUESTIONS